ycrao573/ar-tour-guide-fyp/README.md

 - **Traveler** - a person who travels
 - **Travelee** – the thing receives the action => travelling

+#### <u>Target users</u>
+Whether you are a traveler who has just arrived in Singapore, or a traveler who is already here but wants to explore or **rediscover Singapore**.
+You will need and feel interested in our products.

 #### <u>Product Positioning</u>

-- **A smart travel assistant** who provides travelers with useful travel tips and advice, to help them better explore local highlights and discover nearby “treasures”.
+- **A smart travel assistant** who always is ready to provide travellers with what they need right at their fingertips.
-- **A trustable partner** who accompanies travelers throughout the journey, providing convenient tools and intuitive information at your fingertips
+- **A reliable companion** who can help travellers navigate their neighbourhood easily and travel with confidence with the presence of Travelee s
-- **A local culture ambassador** who aims to promote local tourism, introduce local culture and hotspots to travelers around the world
+- **A local culture ambassador** who aims to promote local tourism and introduce local culture to global travellers

 #### <u>Our Objectives</u>

-- **Enhance travel experience** by making use of modern technologies (e.g., AR, ML)
-- **Present** travellers with **useful travel tips/information** in an intuitive way.
+- Use modern technology to enhance the current travel experience.

-- Help travellers **better explore their neighbourhoods** by giving smart recommendation
+- Help travellers better explore the city and discover popular places nearby.

+- Present travel-related information in a more intuitive way.

-- Bring **convenience** to travellers by providing some innovative travel tools.
+- Offer travellers necessary and convenient tools.

 ## Highlights